-Excessive Explained Absence.
-More than forty-five non-attended days within a twelve month authorization period, or more than 15 non-attended days during an initial twelve week provisional authorization period.
-Explained absences shall include, but not be limited to, absences due to child illness, death in the family, emergency circumstances, religious holidays, and vacation days.
+Excessive Absence.
+More than three consecutive days of unexplained absences or more than 30 explained absences within a six month period.Explained Absence.
+Absence-More than forty-five non-attended days within a twelve month authorization period, or more than 15 non-attended days during an initial twelve week provisional authorization period.
+Explained absences shall include, but not be limited to, absences due to $\frac{1}{2}$